University of Santo Tomas Faculty of Arts and Letters: Academics

-UST Faculty of Arts and the Letters offers thirteen (13) undergraduate degree and it has been recognized by the Commission on Higher Education (CHED) as a Center of Excellence in Philosophy, and as a Center of Development in Communication, Journalism, and Literature.
+The UST Faculty of Arts and Letters offers thirteen undergraduate degrees, having been recognized by the Commission on Higher Education (CHED) as a Center of Excellence in Philosophy and as a Center of Development in Communication, Journalism, and Literature.

-Eight undergraduate programs have been assessed by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA): Asian Studies, Behavioral Science, Communication, Journalism, Political Science, and Sociology hold PACUCOA Level III reaccreditation (valid through March 2026), while History and English Language Studies have Level I accreditation.
-Additionally, Economics, Legal Management, Literature, and Philosophy are reaccredited at PACUCOA Level IV.
-The Communication and Journalism programs are accredited with the ASEAN University Network-Quality Assurance (AUN‑QA) certification in November 2022.
+As of 2026, twelve undergraduate programs have been assessed by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA): Economics, Legal Management, Literature, and Philosophy are reaccredited at PACUCOA Level IV (valid through September 2030).
+Asian Studies, Behavioral Science, Communication, Journalism, Political Science, and Sociology hold PACUCOA Level III reaccreditation (valid through March 2026), while History and English Language Studies have Level II accreditation (valid through September 2030).
+The Communication and Journalism programs were accredited with the ASEAN University Network-Quality Assurance (AUN‑QA) certification in November 2022.

-All undergraduate degrees offered by the Faculty are Bachelor of Arts (AB/BA).
-Each program is supported by a recognized student society.
+All undergraduate degrees offered by the faculty are Bachelor of Arts (AB/BA).